How to Apply for the Trump Gold Card Visa: Step-by-Step Guide

 - Educational Records: Degrees, certificates, and professional credentials

-These requirements would have been substantially more extensive than standard visa applications due to the investment threshold and the premium nature of the proposed program.
+These requirements are substantially more extensive than standard visa applications due to the gift amount and the premium nature of the Gold Card program.

 USCIS Involvement and Processing Timeline

-The United States Citizenship and Immigration Services (USCIS) would have been the primary agency processing Gold Card applications.
-However, the agency never issued formal guidance, updated forms, or published processing times because the program was blocked before implementation.
+The United States Citizenship and Immigration Services (USCIS) is the primary agency processing Gold Card applications.
+Applications are submitted through trumpcard.gov.

-- USCIS: Primary adjudication of I-526 petitions (immigrant investor petitions), employment authorization, and adjustment of status applications
+- USCIS: Primary adjudication of I-140G petitions (Gold Card immigrant petitions), employment authorization, and adjustment of status applications

 - Department of State: Consular processing for applicants outside the United States